 In England and Wales the designation of rural and urban is based on a classification of output areas using 2011 Census data (ONS, 2013).
 This defines urban settlements as those with a population of 10,000 or more, with all smaller settlements labelled as rural.
-An output area (a one hectare cell) would thus be classified as urban if it is associated with a settlement of 10,000 or people, so that the ONS definition of urban and rural depends on density profiles rather than any social, accessibility or economic land use distinctions (Bibby and Brindley, 2013).2 total England and Wales LSBS responses being classified as rural.
+An output area (a one hectare cell) would thus be classified as urban if it is associated with a settlement of 10,000 or people, so that the ONS definition of urban and rural depends on density profiles rather than any social, accessibility or economic land use distinctions (Bibby and Brindley, 2013).2 ten and 49 employees (26%), registered medium sized businesses with between 50 and 249 employees (20%).
+For a full description see BIS (2016).
+2The classification for England and Wales also has a measure of settlement form, such that each settlement/output area has to have a clear boundary between builtup edges/output areas, which if missing the population of adjoining settlements' output areas will determine their category.
+This ensures, for example, suburbs which do not have a high density of dwellings remain classified as urban.

+Rural and urban are sub-divided into six (rural) and four (urban) categories respectively leading to a ten-fold classification.
+Table 2 details the distribution of England and Wales LSBS responses by the ten-fold urbanrural classification.
+It indicates that urban city and town is most common location with 27.1 per cent of total England and Wales LSBS responses being classified as rural.
 This is very similar to the rural share for the UK as a whole - which is not unsurprising given that England and Wales accounts for 89.5 per cent of the total LSBS sample.
 There are sufficient numbers of responses in the three broad rural categories (Town and Fringe, Villages, Hamlets and isolated dwellings) to distinguish between types of rural settlement in the analysis.
 There are insufficient responses (urban and rural) to the LSBS 2016 from sparsely populated areas to provide results for firms in Sparse settings.

-Rural and urban are sub-divided into six (rural) and four (urban) categories respectively leading to a ten-fold classification.
-Table 2 details the distribution of England and Wales LSBS responses by the ten-fold urban-rural classification.
-It indicates that urban city and town is most common location with 27.1 per cent of